YJY-G/2023_Summer_Program/README.md

 * Recommender System/Recommender System.pdf:Here's our report on the project.

+**Computer Configuration**:
-**Computer Configuration**:The computer configuration using to generate the model is Intel i9 Sixteen-Core Processor with 16GB memory, and the Graphics Card is NIVIDA GeForce RTX 4080 Laptop.
+The computer configuration using to generate the model is Intel i9 Sixteen-Core Processor with 16GB memory, and the Graphics Card is NIVIDA GeForce RTX 4080 Laptop.
 The main way to organize the data is python libraries like pandas and NumPy, and the navigator used for this research is anaconda.